Advocacy (source: https://ogs.on.ca/joinogs2.php )

 Now, back to the question….

-Why belong to OGS?
+Why belong to OA?
 How can one not join?
 Please consider how you fit into an organization that believes in these values and principles and that strives to meet your family history needs.
-Join OGS.
+Join OA.